anagaev/cv4ue/README.md

 <img src="README_source/ue_00018.png" width=30% height=30%>

-I didn’t figure out who to fix it.
+I didn’t figure out how to fix it.
 I only found [this discussion on the official UE forum](https://forums.unrealengine.com/t/solved-ue5-mass-ai-some-traits-are-requiring-the-presence-of-fragments-which-are-missing/691512).
-Anyways, the simulation works.
+Anyway, the simulation works.
-At 8:02, don’t close `DA_CrowdAgent`, but expand the StateTree fragment and create a StateTree by this way.
-I don’t know (likely a bug) why but the way presented in the video doesn’t work : it is impossible to select the StateTree in the fragment setting.
+At 8:02, don’t close `DA_CrowdAgent`, but expand the StateTree fragment and create a StateTree following this way.
+I don’t know (likely a bug) why, but the way it's presented in the video doesn’t work : it is impossible to select the StateTree in the fragment setting.

 <img src="README_source/ue_00016.png" width=50% height=50%>

 Now we have a pedestrian simulation.
 Time to capture and create annotations.

 ### **Masking**
 Unreal Engine 5 has several methods to create masks.
-You can find videos about it for exemple [here](https://www.youtube.com/watch?v=PiQ_JLJKi0M) and [here](https://www.youtube.com/watch?v=JH07z9Ap1hk).
-I recommend you watch the first video.
+You can find videos about them, for example [here](https://www.youtube.com/watch?v=PiQ_JLJKi0M) and [here](https://www.youtube.com/watch?v=JH07z9Ap1hk).
+I recommend you to watch the first video.
 Next we’ll see how to create instance segmentation masks via a stencil buffer.
 The stencil buffer is one of multiple buffers used for rendering.
 The objective of this buffer is to limit the area of rendering.
 The possible way of its application you can find below: https://www.youtube.com/watch?v=EzM8LGzMjmc
 The first thing we need is to enable Custom Depth-Stencil Pass.
 Edit->Project Setings….